 Service applications

-Land acquisition projects utilize our hard money financing across diverse land types and investment strategies throughout Orange County.
-Raw land acquisition represents our core lending focus, supporting developers and investors purchasing undeveloped parcels for future development or land banking.
-These properties typically lack utilities, roads, or improvements and require comprehensive entitlement processes before development can commence.
-Our loans finance the acquisition while providing terms that accommodate the extended timelines often required for entitlements, zoning changes, and development approvals.
+Raw land acquisition for future development or land banking is our core land lending application.
+These parcels typically lack utilities, road improvements, or entitlements and require comprehensive approval processes before development can begin.
+Our loans finance the acquisition while providing terms that accommodate the extended timelines — often 18 to 36 months — required for entitlements, zoning changes, and environmental clearances in OC jurisdictions.

-Partially improved land requiring additional development work before construction can begin also fits our lending parameters.
-These parcels may have some infrastructure in place but require additional grading, utility extensions, road improvements, or environmental remediation.
-Our financing can include funds for completion of these improvements, bridging the gap between raw land and development-ready status.
-This is particularly valuable for developers with the expertise to complete improvement work efficiently and increase land values substantially.
+Partially improved land requiring additional infrastructure before construction can begin also fits our lending parameters.
+These parcels may have some grading or utility stubs in place but require road extensions, utility connections, or additional site improvements.
+Our lending partners can structure loans that include funding for completion of these improvements, bridging the gap from partially improved to construction-ready.

 Common challenges